Don Goldman, Executive Director & CEO

 Rabbi Rudnick joined the JFS staff in September 2006.
 He received his bachelor of arts degree in 1988 from Claremont McKenna College, a diploma of International and Comparative Law of Human Rights from University of Strassbourg, a master’s degree in International Affairs from Columbia University, a master of arts degree in Jewish Communal Service from Brandeis University, and a fellowship in education and policy at Mandel School for Educational Leadership.
 In addition, Rabbi Rudnick has a Master of Arts degree in Jewish Studies from the Schechter Institute of Jewish Studies in Jerusalem, where he was ordained as a rabbi in December 2004.

-Sondra Atherly, Project Manager, Older Adult Initiatives
+Sondra Atherly, Operations Manager, Older Adult Initiatives

 Sondra earned her Bachelor’s Degree in Psychology and Women’s Studies at San Francisco State University.
 After working in telecommunications management for 25 years and moving to Kansas City, she changed directions and moved into the non-profit sector.
 Sondra joined JFS in 2004 as a volunteer.
 When JFS began developing older adult programs she took responsibility for coordinating the day to day activities of Help@ Home and JET Express.
 She works toward helping older adults remain independent and active.